 The BDA's national figure plays out across the same Birmingham postcodes the NHS West Midlands commissioning footprint covers: Birmingham, Coventry, Wolverhampton, Solihull, Dudley, and Walsall.
 Practice closures, list freezes, and a steady drift to wholly private books have hit those councils on the same trajectory the BDA reports nationally.
 Implants are almost never NHS-covered regardless of access, so the private Midlands quote is usually what tips the decision toward overseas research — context the broader guide to dental implants in Turkey covers in depth.

-The honest stay-local alternative is the University of Birmingham Dental Hospital, which runs supervised trainee clinics at low fees in the £20–£40 band.
+The honest stay-local alternative is the University of Birmingham Dental Hospital, which runs supervised trainee clinics at low published NHS trainee-clinic fees.
 It's a genuine resource for routine cleans and exams, but implant placement on the trainee pathway is rare and tightly gated.

 Cost framing matters here in a way it doesn't in London.
 Midlands private rates are typically lower than central London rates, which means the Birmingham → Turkey savings gap is smaller than the London → Turkey gap.
 The practical consequence is the opposite of what you might assume: Midlands patients are more price-sensitive, not less, because the absolute cost of going private locally is still high while the relative saving from flying out is narrower.
 That shifts the value calculation onto factors beyond cost alone — aftercare continuity, brand matching, and journey logistics.